10secTW/ctf-writeup/2019/HITCON CTF/EmojiVM/rev/EmojiVM_en.md

 GPTR[2] = [24, 5, 29, 16, 66, 9, 74, 36, 0, 91, 8, 23, 64, 0, 114, 48, 9, 108, 86, 64, 9, 91, 5, 26, 0]
 GPTR[4] = [142, 99, 205, 18, 75, 88, 21, 23, 81, 34, 217, 4, 81, 44, 25, 21, 134, 44, 209, 76, 132, 46, 32, 6, 0]
 ```
-There are some kind of transformation after input.
+There are some kinds of transformation after reading the input.
 ```
 7407  i = 0;
       do {